Empower Women That Rock: Founded By Eva Kalivas Krieger Is Paving The Way For Female Leadership And Mentorship

 Transforming Potential into Leadership Through Connection and Empowerment

+By connecting these young women with mentors from our network, we aim to equip them with the tools and opportunities they need to succeed”

-NEW YORK, Oct.
-28, 2024 /PRNewswire/ -- Empower Women That Rock Inc ., (EWTR) proudly announces its commitment to empowering women across various industries through a unique Network that fosters authentic connections and tailored mentorship.
-Founded by Eva Kalivas Krieger, a 401k retirement planning expert and specialist with over 30 years of experience.
+- Eva Kalivas Krieger NEW YORK CITY, NY, UNITED STATES, October 28, 2024 /EINPresswire / -- Empower Women That Rock Inc. (EWTR) proudly announces its commitment to empowering women across various industries through a unique network that fosters authentic connections and tailored mentorship.
+Founded by Eva Kalivas Krieger , a 401k retirement planning expert and specialist with over 30 years of experience.
 EWTR empowers female executives by fostering a supportive community focused on career and personal growth.
 This nationwide network provides mentorship and resources to help women achieve their professional goals.

-Eva Kalivas Krieger, Accredited Investment Fiduciary, CPFA -- Founder & President of Empower Women That Rock

-As Eva Kalivas Krieger , the founder and President, states, "Empower Women That Rock has established a dynamic network of driven, successful female executives and leaders across multiple industries nationwide.
+As Eva Kalivas Krieger, the President and founder, states,“Empower Women That Rock has established a dynamic network of driven, successful female executives and leaders across multiple industries nationwide.
 Our mission is to elevate and empower our members through collaboration and the sharing of comprehensive resources, backed by unwavering support.
 By fostering meaningful mentorships, we aspire to inspire and equip young women with the tools and opportunities they need to achieve success and make a lasting impact.
 We believe that one chain is stronger when linked together, and our vision is for our members to flourish both professionally and personally.
-Together, we can be victorious!"
+Together, we can be victorious!”

-Eva's vision is supported by Michelle Fountain-Lee, the Vice President of the foundation, who states, "What distinguishes EWTR is its dedication to creating pathways for women to thrive.
+Michelle Fountain-Lee, the vice president of the foundation, supports Eva's vision by stating that "what distinguishes EWTR is its dedication to creating pathways for women to thrive."
 We focus on building genuine connections and offering personalized mentorship that unlocks potential, inspires confidence, and fosters a new generation of empowered leaders."

 The official launch of Empowering Women Who Rock (EWTR) is scheduled for October 30th, 2024.
 This pivotal event will unite like-minded individuals in a collective effort to ignite a powerful movement dedicated to empowering women.
 More than just a launch, it will serve as a catalyst for change, bringing together passionate advocates who share a vision of community and support for women everywhere.
 Together, we will foster connections and inspire action, creating a strong network that champions women's personal and professional growth and amplifies their voices in the pursuit of a more equitable future.